swift-earth-science/tropess-notes/_sources/how-to-run-google-colab.md

 > You have to go through this every time you launch a new Google Colab runtime.
 However if you reuse the same runtime this has to be done just once.
 After that the configuration will be reused.

-Open Google Colab, click this button <a target="_blank" href="https://colab.research.google.com/github/swiftsoftwaregroup/tropess-notes-python/blob/main/book/quick-start-scatter-plot-methane-column.ipynb">
+Open a sample notebook in Google Colab: click this button <a target="_blank" href="https://colab.research.google.com/github/swiftsoftwaregroup/tropess-notes-python/blob/main/book/quick-start-scatter-plot-methane-column.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 ### Install Python packages